mbektimirov/android-app-idea.g8/README.md

 ## Supported commands for sbt android plugin:

-    package-debug - Builds a debug APK that we can deploy to our phone. start-emulator - Starts the app on an emulator, if one is running. reinstall-emulator - Reinstalls the app on an emulator, if running. reinstall-device - Reinstalls the app on an attached Android device.
+    start-emulator - Starts the app on an emulator, if one is running. reinstall-emulator - Reinstalls the app on an emulator, if running. reinstall-device - Reinstalls the app on an attached Android device.